 The Production of Leaving Las Vegas

 Nic Cage is an odd beast.
-One hell of an actor when he wants to be, he’s also eccentric and leads an extravagant lifestyle.
+One hell of an actor when he wants to be (check out Pig from 2021), he’s also eccentric and leads an extravagant lifestyle.

 Cage once spent $276,000 on a T. Rex skull.
 Later it turned out the skull had been stolen, so he graciously agreed to return it.

 He’s also been in some terrible films over the last decade.
-But also some great and intriguing ones—Mandy springs to mind.
+But also some great and intriguing ones—Mandy (2018) is another fine example.